BKmotoz/CCPS530FinalProject/README.md

 Regex was implemented to ensure email is entered in the correct format.

 ## Bootstrap:
-colorpicker
-image resizing
-Bootstrap is implemented for resizing the webpage based on which device it's opened on.
+Bootstrap was implemented for resizing the webpage based on which device it's opened on.

 ## API's using JQuery
 GifPlayer